ScottCalcalas/XZDBfunction/README.md

 # 'XZDBfunction' R Package
 - A user-friendly database website browser application for searching, annotating, and exporting genomic and proteomic metadata across multiple datasets.
 - The only dependency is R (Shiny UI); works on Windows, macOS, and Linux.
-- Easy launch scripts available for both Windows and macOS.
+- Easy launch scripts available for both Windows and macOS(Linux).
 - Also contains daily analysis functions for statistics and biology.